 Oftentimes, a company’s general outlook is to view anything that didn’t pay (from internships to college education) as not “real jobs” because you weren’t on a payroll.
 The same mindset is applied to charity work; joining organizations like the Peace Corps or individuals taking time to do church missions, some for years at a time, are not viewed with the same lens as three to five years working for X company in Y position.

 This corporate mentality is gradually diminishing, as more people either enter the process of higher education or seek to give something back to the world.
 But for those employers who are still transitioning from that mindset, this is a good time to bring up the correlations between these avenues to a payrolled career.
+A lot of start-ups are hiring candidates based on their skills and not their experience of working somewhere.
+Hiring and managing employee skills are some of the most essential tips for startups that they should adhere to.
 The ability to meet work deadlines?
 Check.
 The ability to work with a group, sometimes with difficult people?
 Check.
 Time management?
 Check.
 Leadership qualities?
 Check.
 Program learning and the ability to work within certain parameters?
 Double check.
 The list goes on, and people with these competencies are the ones who paid to gain these skills instead of the other way around.
-These characteristics – willing to sacrifice to learn and better one’s self – are the foundation of a reliable and motivated employee.
+These characteristics are the willingness to sacrifice to learn and better one’s self, which is the foundation of a reliable and motivated employee.

 Every company is looking for someone to meet their needs, so draw from that list and market yourself as their answer.
 You may lack experience in certain programs, or you’ve been out of the workforce for either a short or long time period, or you’ve made multiple job changes, but for whichever of these claims, you can outline the experience from the correlating answer to show you’re the best person for the job.